-For the task of mitosis detection as discussed above, it is important to have a model which neglects higher frequencies
+For the task of mitosis detection as discussed above, it is important to have a model which neglects higher frequencies and is able to generalize.
+However, our approach can also be used to

 Fig. 4.
-Qualitative results of (b) a steerable and (c) a harmonic filter on (a) a cell line 3D test image of colorectal cancer. (a) depicts a maximum intensity projection of the test image; (b) and (c) show the corresponding filter response.
+Qualitative results of (b) a steerable and (c) a harmonic filter on (a) a cell line 3D test image of colorectal cancer. (a) Maximum intensity projection of the test image; (b) and (c) show the corresponding filter response. (a) Original. (b) SF. (c) HFM.